MagnumOpuses/af-connect-module/jobtechdev.md

 ### Projectname

-Gravity Beacon
+AF Connect Module

 ##### Description

-Gravity Beacon is a widget whose purpose is to ease the integration procedure for data consumer services.
+The purpose of AF Connect Module is to ease the integration procedure for CV consumer services.

+The AF Connect Module provides an interactive button for the end-user to initiate the authentication and CV extraction procedure.

 ##### Versions, current dev state and future